elegantframework/elegant-cli/README.md

 **👩🏻‍💻 Developer Ready**: An all-in-one web application and blogging solution.
 All the features you need are included right out of the box.

 **💰 Simple Hosting**: Deploy your application on the latest and most affordable serverless tech.
-No need for any complicated server setups or vendor locked services.
+No need for any complicated server setups or vendor-locked services.

 **🖼️ Content Creation**: Create amazing content with a next-level rich text editor.
 Perfect for writing blog posts, user guides, and documentation.